Vimeo vs YouTube vs Dailymotion: Which Video Platform is Right for You?

 Dailymotion: Dailymotion has a fair share of both but it resembles the YouTube trend.

 Youtube: YouTube’s audience is large, with over 1 billion users that watch hundreds of millions of hours of content – each day!
 Vimeo has a much smaller for their audience, its 170 million viewers, about 42 million are in the United States.

-Vimeo: Vimeo comes with 4 membership options – the Basic which is available for free and the paid Plus, ($59.95/ year) Pro ($199.00 a year) and Business membership ($599.00 a year).
-The storage level and support for each membership option varies.
+Vimeo: Vimeo comes with 4 membership options – the Basic which is available for free and the paid Plus, ($59.95/ year) Pro ($199.00 a year), and Business membership ($599.00 a year).
+The storage level and support for each membership option vary.
 The free membership is limited to just 500 MB/week.
 YouTube and Dailymotion on the other hand are totally free, and Youtube gives unlimited hosting.
-However YouTube Red is a $9.99 subscription service which will allow you to watch ad free videos and download them for watching offline.
+However YouTube Red is a $9.99 subscription service that will allow you to watch ad-free videos and download them for watching offline.